 To answer this need, Roanoke Bible College was conceived during early 1948.
 The motto chosen was "A New Testament School-Set for the Defense of the Gospel" (Phil.
 1:16 ASV).
 Leading this effort was George W. BonDurant, employed as evangelist of the Roanoke District Churches of Christ.
 Mr. BonDurant and his wife, the former Sarah Presley, had been instrumental in 1937 in organizing Atlanta Christian College in Georgia, where he had served as president and she as dietician and both had taught until moving to North Carolina.
-Mr. BonDurant became the president of Roanoke.
+Mr. BonDurant became the president of Roanoke Bible College.
+A Certificate of Incorporation was received on September 10, 1948.